 - “Ready to take on more responsibility”: This serves as a great way to respond to the question of why you’re looking for a new position.
 Rather than saying you’re burnt-out at your current company or feel like you’re stuck in a dead-end job, state that you’ve really enjoyed working at your current company, but are ready to take on more responsibility in a new position.

-Need a little help finding your exciting new career opportunity?
+Need a little assistance navigating the interview process and finding your exciting new career opportunity?
 Contact Sparks Group today.
-We have established partnerships with many of the Washington, DC/Baltimore Metropolitan Area's leading organizations.
+We have established partnerships with many of the top employers throughout Maryland, Virginia, DC, North Carolina, and beyond.